-A vision for Christchurch as we want it to be Indicators Christchurch people enjoy belonging to their local community, to their city and to Canterbury. • Satisfaction with Christchurch as a place to live, work and spend time (Residents' Survey). • All people - of whatever background - feel welcome here.
-The unique position of the tangata whenua is acknowledged and respected.
-Participation by Maori in Council decision making bodies and processes. • Children are nurtured, young people are encouraged and the elderly are respected. • Neighbours help each other and join together to achieve shared aims.
-Participation in community based activity (Residents Survey • People are free from the threat of crime or injury.
-Crime rates (NZ Police).
-Casualty rates (Road Survey Report). • Everyone has access to good housing, health care and education and to sufficient resources for their well-being.
-Multiple Hardship Index.
-Household expenditure on housing, health care, and education. • Everyone has opportunities for fun, sport, recreation, art and culture. • Sport and spare-time activities (Residents Survey). • Unique characteristics - including heritage buildings and natural features - are preserved.
-Heritage buildings, places and objects listed in City Plan.
-Number of sites in city have natural value. • The beauties of our garden city - its trees, flowers and open spaces - are enhanced.
-Satisfaction with building, alterations, extensions or developments (Residents Survey).
-Total hectares of parks per head of population (Parks Database). • The quality of air, water and soils, of hills, plains, streams and open spaces is improved.
-Number of high smog days (CRC).
-Quality of water from aquifiers and in rivers, streams and coastlines.
-Convenient and efficient transport is available for individuals and for business.
-Satisfaction with transport networks (City Streets Survey).
+A vision for Christchurch as we want it to be

-• Christchurch has a thriving economy and full employment.
+- Christchurch people enjoy belonging to their local community, to their city and to Canterbury. - All people of whatever background feel welcome here. - The unique position of the tangata whenua is acknowledged and respected. - Children are nurtured, young people are encouraged and the elderly are respected. - Neighbours help each other and join together to achieve shared aims. - People are free from the threat of crime or injury. - Everyone has access to good housing, health care and education and to sufficient resources for their well-being. - Everyone has opportunities for fun, sport, recreation, art and culture. - Unique characteristics including heritage buildings and natural features - are preserved. - The beauties of our garden city its trees, flowers and open spaces - are enhanced. - The quality of air, water and soils, of hills, plains, streams and open spaces is improved. - Convenient and efficient transport is available for individuals and for business. - Christchurch has a thriving economy and full employment.